 Response.
 DEQ agrees that adopting a water quality standard that will jeopardize ESA-listed species is poor policy.
 As described in supporting documentation, it is the role of EPA to consult with the National Marine Fisheries Service and U.S. Fish and Wildlife Service under the Endangered Species Act.
 The rule as currently written asks DEQ to make an analysis on jeopardy to ESA-listed species, when that role is more appropriately situated with experts in the federal fisheries services.

-DEQ disagrees that a variance removes an existing use on a temporary basis, as a variance does not result in a lowering of water quality; moreover, any variance does not change the underlying use and criterion.
+DEQ disagrees that a variance removes an existing use on a temporary basis, as a variance does not result in a lowering of water quality since the current mercury levels in the dischargers cannot increase; moreover, any variance does not change the underlying use and criterion.

 DEQ did not make any changes in response to this comment.